 The Mongkok Site

 The third site is in Mongkok, a densely populated, perpetually busy commercial and residential district across the harbor in Kowloon.
 Here protesters occupy the normally bustling intersection between two main streets: Nathan Road and Argyle Street, If you have watched the news and seen scuffles between civilians this is where that is happening.
 The protesters only occupy a couple of blocks and have been subject to harassment and attacks.
 (I don’t have any photos of this, but I did take some footage of confrontations that are included here in this video).

 Some of the anti-protesters are local residents who are angry with the disruption in their neighborhood, but many seem to be hired thugs, members of local triads (Hong Kong’s criminal syndicates).
 When police arrested some of a group of men who swept through the area on 3 October and attacked protesters and pulled down stalls, several of those arrested did have triad connections.
-Anti-protesters have been caught on camera admitting to being paid; alleged attackers have been videotaped being ushered away by police and into waiting taxis; and screenshots of text messages have been published showing payment rates for acting against the protesters.
+Alleged attackers have been videotaped being ushered away by police and into waiting taxis; and screenshots of text messages have been published showing payment rates for acting against the protesters.

 Do Most Hong Kong People Support the Protests ?

-It is safe to say that most Hong Kong citizens would like a greater say in the choice of Chief Executive, but it is unclear whether this is manly due to the public’s dissatisfaction with all three post-handover leaders (Tung Chee-hwa, Donald Tsang and C. Y. Leung) or a deep desire for democracy and political self-determination.
+It is safe to say that most Hong Kong citizens would like a greater say in the choice of Chief Executive, but it is unclear whether this is mainly due to their dissatisfaction with all three post-handover leaders (Tung Chee-hwa, Donald Tsang and C. Y. Leung) or a deep desire for democracy and political self-determination.

 - prefer a less-confrontational wait-and-see approach in the hope that China will gradually become a more open and democratic country